WORDS: Carla Caruso

 Always wanted to see the Northern Lights (or aurora borealis)?
-Well, you can … right here in Adelaide, COVID-19 travel restrictions be damned.
+Well, you can … back by popular demand right here in Adelaide!

 The Northern Lights, of course, refers to the natural phenomenon whereby shafts of coloured light can be seen, for a short time, in the night sky.
 Ordinarily, you have to travel to places like Iceland or Alaska to catch it.